bozheng22/sit725-2021-t2-prac9/README.md

 files in the repository
 `server.js`
 The server is written with node.js.
-It is litsening on port 3000.
+It is listening on port 3000.

 `.gitignore`
 list of file patterns that should not be stored in Github.